 I recently had one of these cases in a court in the south shore.
 The defendant and the victim had entered into a contract for construction work.
 The victim gave our client a deposit.
 Our client then performed the work that was contracted for.
 Our client then asked for the balance of his payment.
 The victim refused to give it to him.
 Instead, the victim filed an application for a larceny complaint.
 Surprisingly, the complaint issued.
 Initially the district attorney’s office was intent on prosecuting the case.
 We subsequently brought several matters to their attention that made them rethink their position.
 1) there was a pending civil matter alleging the same conduct; 2) we were able to bring in the contract; 3) we were able to produce evidence that demonstrated that the work had been completed by our client.

 We then located and contacted the victim’s civil attorney who was unaware of the existence of the criminal complaint.
 We brought all of this to the attention of the judge as well.
 The judge permitted us to waive my client’s presence in court meaning that he would not suffer the inconvenience of coming into court as do most defendants in criminal cases.
 The judge also strongly suggested to the district attorney’s office that they take a good look at this case to determine whether the prosecution should continue.
 Ultimately, the case was dismissed.

 Larceny cases and many other types of criminal cases are subject to dismissal through a variety of mechanisms.
 You can help your cause by hiring the right criminal defense lawyer to represent you.
-The Law Offices of Stephen Neyman, P.C. has nearly three decades of experience defending the accused.
+Law Offices of Stephen Neyman Criminal Lawyers has nearly three decades of experience defending the accused.
 Call us at 617-263-6800 or send us an email.
 We know that we can help you.